 I know some days it’s all too much.
 I know some days it all comes to a head but don’t ever doubt your strength.
 Don’t ever question what you’re capable of and how much those babies love you.

-Go ahead and cry, sis but then wipe those tears and get back up.
-Today you may have lost it just like I did, but you’re not failing – you’re fierce.”
+Go ahead and cry, but then wipe those tears and get back up.
+Today you may have lost it just like I did, but you’re not failing.
+You’re fierce.”

-This story was submitted to Love What Matters by Jennifer of They Whine So I Wine.
-You can follow her journey on Facebook here and Instagram here.
-Submit your own story here and be sure to subscribe to our free email newsletter for our best stories.
+This story was submitted to Love What Matters by Jennifer of They Whine, So I Wine.
+You can follow her journey on Facebook and Instagram.
+Submit your own storyhere and be sure to subscribe to our free email newsletter for our best stories.

-Do you know someone who could benefit from this?
-SHARE this story on Facebook with family and friends.
+Do you know a mom who could benefit from this?
+SHARE this story on social media with family and friends.